ghga-de/milestones-docs/49-jackal/technical_specification.md

       Dataset {}
       File {}
   ```
-- Which is visualizd as:
+- Which is visualized as:
   ```mermaid
   erDiagram
       File }|--|{ Dataset: "Dataset.files"